DKFZ-ODCF/example-cwlexec-singularity/README.md

 cwlexec -w "$PWD" --exec-config lsf.json whalesay-cwlexec.cwl whalesay.yaml
 ```

 Note that both calls use the same `lsf.json`.
-We let the cow and the whale say different things, so you we use a a `cowsay.yaml` and a `whalesay.yaml`.
+We let the cow and the whale say different things, so you we use a `cowsay.yaml` and a `whalesay.yaml`.